astralord/astralord.github.io/_posts/2022-05-01-visual-guide-to-statistics-part-iv-foundations-of-testing.md

 math: true
 ---

+> This is the fourth and the last part of a 'Visual Guide to Statistics' cycle.
+All the previous parts and other topics related to statistics could be found [here](https://astralord.github.io/categories/statistics/).
 > In this post we will test hypotheses about the unknown parameter $\vartheta$.
 As before, we have a statistical experiment with sample space $\mathcal{X}$ and family of probability measures $\mathcal{P} = \lbrace P_\vartheta \mid \vartheta \in \Theta \rbrace$.

 ### Introductory example